There are times when being in control of the whole software stack is a mixed blessing.

 functions, not so good for generic-function objects), and I was

-half-right: an odd error occurred, but after trace
+half-right: an odd error occurred, but after trace printed the

 information I wanted.